arn-the-long-beard/ntnu_rust_lecture/README.md

 ![Little Britain](assets/little_britain.jpg)

+---

 ### Conditional compilation

-Well, you can decide what to compile or not :D
+Well, you can decide what to compile or not 😁

 ##### Example